- Phone: 507 222 4232

 Mankato State University, BSN

-Sandy Saari joined the Departments of Religion and Philosophy in late July of 2009 as their Administrative Assistant.
+Sandy Saari joined the Departments of Philosophy and Religion in late July of 2009 as their Administrative Assistant.
 Sandy provides administrative support and office management for the two department Chairs and the faculty, along with assisting and supervising student workers.
 She worked for nine years in the Admissions Office at Carleton managing the Alumni Admissions Representatives (AAR) Program.
 Before joining the Carleton staff, she served as a RN in the Northfield Public Schools and at Methodist and St. Mary's Hospitals in Rochester, MN.